BACK

 Since object instances accessed through file persistence are the same, there is no transaction concept like with relational data base, same object are shared.

-The persisted data model should be thread-safe in multiple thread environement.
+The persisted data model should be thread-safe.

 The only JOAFIP specific things is the way of closing and saving when multiple data access sessions are opened.